Anchor Bay (Michigan): Water quality

 Anchor Bay is a part of the largest freshwater delta in the Great Lakes.
 Its current water quality is quite good despite past pollution incidents and a history of chemical bio-accumulation.
-A number of cities obtain their drinking water from or just downstream of the lake, and quality is closely monitored.
+Several cities obtain their drinking water from or just downstream of the lake, and quality is closely monitored.

 In the early 1970s, the Canadian and American governments closed the commercial fishery over concerns of bio-accumulation of mercury caused by the Dow Chemical Chlor-Alkali Plant in Sarnia, Ontario.
-Since 1949, Dow operated mercury cell plants there for the production of chlorine and other chemicals, discharging mercury into the river and contaminating the fishery.
-The fishery has remained closed, although studies indicate mercury levels are now well within safe ranges.
+Since 1949, Dow has operated mercury cell plants that produce chlorine and other chemicals, discharging mercury into the river and contaminating the fishery.
+The fishery has remained closed, although studies indicate mercury levels are now within safe ranges.

 Boat clubs

 Many yacht clubs (boating and sailing clubs) are along the lake's shores, including: